 - When a sector is selected, bolded bars show data just for that sector and lighter bars show data for all companies within the selected Revenue and Market Cap scopes

-Click here to read more about new factors impacting the CEO Pay Ratio Disclosure in 2021: https://www.capartners.com/cap-thinking/2021-ceo-pay-ratio-disclosure-new-considerations-and-expectations/.
+Click here to read more about new factors impacting the CEO Pay Ratio Disclosure in 2021 and beyond: https://www.capartners.com/cap-thinking/2021-ceo-pay-ratio-disclosure-new-considerations-and-expectations/.